 We assess each application separately, looking at their reasons and motivations.
 We are approaching graduates because of the nature of the projects.
-We don’t want to decide for people, only giving them the core information and allowing them to decide if it’s right for them.
+We don’t want to decide for people, only provide the core information and allowing students to decide if it’s right for them.

 We aren’t a big company; we are a small organisation looking to build a sustainable funding model in the charity sector and offer reliable income for the projects on the ground in India, Ghana and South Africa.

 We ask student volunteers to pay their full volunteer fee 60 days before they depart at the very latest.
 We also ask them to pay a deposit to secure their place, with is deducted from their overall fee.

 If you are fundraising, we ask you to have your fundraising completed at least 60 days before you depart.